wdcossey/flysky-ibus-leonardo/README.md

 Channel 6 | Z Rotation

 Notes:
-* To build and Upload this sketch use the [Joystick](https://github.com/MHeironimus/ArduinoJoystickLibrary) library (version 1.0) by [Matthew Heironimus](https://github.com/MHeironimus).
+* To build and Upload this sketch use the [Joystick](https://github.com/MHeironimus/ArduinoJoystickLibrary) library by [Matthew Heironimus](https://github.com/MHeironimus).
 * Connect the IBus signal wire to pin 10 on the Arduino Leonardo.
 * Uses X-Axis, Y-Axis, Z-Axis, Rx-Axis, Ry-Axis, Rz-Axis (simply [re]calibrate the controller in your sim of choice).